DCMS Sectors Economic Estimates Methodology

 - Cultural Sector

 A definition for each sector is available in the associated methodology note along with details of methods and data limitations.

 These statistics are produced in accordance with the Code of Practice for Official Statistics

-These statistics are experimental Official Statistics.
+The Exports and Imports of Goods statistics are experimental Official Statistics.
 This means the methodology is still under development and is subject to consultation with users.
 Experimental Official Statistics are defined in the Code of Practice for Official Statistics as “new official statistics undergoing evaluation.
 They are published in order to involve users and stakeholders in their development and as a means to build in quality at an early stage.”

 Changes to the estimates may be made as a result of this consultation.
 The standard DCMS revisions policy can be found in the DCMS Statement of Compliance.

 - Detail about constituent SIC codes has been added.